 Deciding to file for a divorce is one of life's most difficult decisions.
 You would likely not be on this page if you were not considering it.
 Here, an overview of the divorce process is provided, but the process can be much more complex than outlined below.
 If you have questions, you should contact a knowledgeable divorce lawyer.

-Joshua Wilson is an experienced, compassionate family law attorney based in Raymore, Missouri, but he represents clients throughout all of Cass County, including clients in Raymore, Belton, Plesant Hill, Loch Lloyd and Harrisonville.
+At Higher Level Legal Law Firm, our lawyers are a group of professionals experienced, compassionate family law attorneys based in Raymore, Missouri, but he represents clients throughout all of Cass County, including clients in Raymore, Belton, Plesant Hill, Loch Lloyd and Harrisonville.
 He can help you through your divorce.
-Regardless if your divorce involves high assets, alimony, child support, child custody, or other highly emotional and contestable issues, Joshua Wilson has covered it all.
-He's been helping people just like you for almost a decade.
+Regardless if your divorce involves high assets, alimony, child support, child custody, or other highly emotional and contestable issues, we got you covered.

 This guide is designed to help you learn more about what a divorce involves.
-After reviewing it, if you still have questions, feel free to contact divorce attorney Joshua Wilson at 816-331-9968.
-He's honest.
-He's direct.
-And he's passionate about what he does.
-And he is more than ready to schedule a consultation with you to discuss your unique circumstances.
+After reviewing it, if you still have questions, feel free to contact Higher Level Legal Law Firm at 816-331-9968.
+We are honest and direct.
+And we are passionate about what we do.
+We are more than ready to schedule a consultation with you to discuss your unique circumstances.

 Two Types of Divorce in Missouri